History of Memphis, Tennessee: Cultural history

 Memphis is well known for its cultural contributions to the identity of the American south.

 Col. Henry Van Pelt began publishing The Appeal newspaper, ancestor of today's Commercial Appeal, in a wooden shack along the Wolf River in 1841.
 A pro-Confederacy newspaper, The Appeal moved frequently during the Civil War to avoid capture by Union forces.
 The Commercial Appeal was awarded a Pulitzer Prize in 1923 for its coverage of, and editorial opposition to, the activities of the Ku Klux Klan, which was at a peak in urban areas following the Klan's revival in 1915.

 Riverboats

 From the earliest days of the steamboat, through the present day, Memphis has been a major center of river transportation.
 Passenger steamers linked Memphis with river ports up and down the Mississippi, Ohio and Missouri Rivers as late as the 1920s.
 Tom Lee Park on the Memphis riverfront is named for an African-American riverworker who became a civic hero.
 Tom Lee could not swim.
 But, he single-handedly rescued thirty-two people from drowning when the steamer M.E.
 Norman sank in 1925.
-Today, Memphis Riverboats offers tourist excursions from the Memphis waterfront on paddlewheel steamers.